Lowcountry church hosts first COVID-19 testing site, amid recent spike in deaths

 “Here at Wesley, we want to be that answer, that we are here.
 That we do care about our community,” said Rev. Dr. Carlton McClam, Sr., the pastor of Wesley United Methodist Church.

-McClam says the hope is for the clinic to be a success, so possibly in the future, the church can host their first vaccine clinic.
+McClam says the hope is for the clinic to be a success, so possibly in the future, the church can host its first vaccine clinic.

 The church sits in the Tri-county area of Berkeley, Dorchester, and Charleston counties — and a lot of people depend on this church, according to McClam.